B-3PO/node-data-transformer/README.md

 # Roadmap
 - Allow for transforemr to comunicate with multiple types of sql
- - mysql
+ - mysql: current defualt
  - Athena

 - Allow for transformer to output to multiple formats
- - json
+ - json: available
- - json-api
+ - json-api: available
  - csv

 - Add ability for custom transformation on the field level